beejjorgensen/bgipc/src/bgipc_part_0300_signals.md

 delivered to another process.
 The destination process's signal handler (just a function) is invoked and the process can handle it.

+This is an interestingly-different mechanism than you might be used to in that your program might be happily humming along doing whatever it wants, and then a signal is raised and your program is interrupted.
+Your code might be mid-function calculating π to 1.21 giga-decimal places and suddenly it stops doing that, and control passes to another function you've written (the _signal handler_) to handle the signal.

+And when the signal handler returns, control jumps back to your π calculation and continues where it left off.
+Or maybe the program just terminates!
+It depends on the signal and if-and-how you've decided to handle it.

 The devil's in the details, of course, and in actuality what you are permitted to do safely inside your signal handler is rather limited.
 Nevertheless, signals provide a useful service.

-For example, one process might want to stop another one, and this can be done by sending the signal `SIGSTOP` to that process.
-To continue, the process has to receive signal `SIGCONT`.
+For example, one process might want to temporarily stop another one, and this can be done by sending the signal `SIGSTOP` to that process.
+To continue, the process has to receive signal `SIGCONT`[^847f].
 How does the process know to do this when it receives a certain signal?
 Well, many signals are predefined and the process has a default signal handler to deal with it.

+[^847f]: Fun fact: when you hit `CTRL-Z` in the terminal while you're
+    running a program in the foreground, it sends a `SIGSTOP` to that process and the shell reports that it is stopped or suspended.
+If you then type `fg`, it'll bring that process back to the foreground and send it `SIGCONT` to keep running where it left off.

 A default handler?
 Yes.
 Take `SIGINT` for example.
-This is the interrupt signal that a process receives when the user hits `^C`.
+This is the interrupt signal that a process receives when the user hits `CTRL-C`.
 The default signal handler for `SIGINT` causes the process to exit!
 Sound familiar?
-Well, as you can imagine, you can override the `SIGINT` to do whatever you want (or nothing at all!)
-You could have your process `printf()` "Interrupt?!
+Well, as you can imagine, you can override the `SIGINT` signal to do whatever you want (or nothing at all!)
+You could have your process print "Interrupt?!
 No way, Jose!" and go about its merry business.

 So now you know that you can have your process respond to just about any signal in just about any way you want.
 Naturally, there are exceptions